pawelHooshka/dogtinder/readme.md

 (this repo is public for now)

+Transaction configuration is missing but in Spring boot 3.2 - transactions are already enabled with Spring data.

 I had few problems with AWS, could not ssh for a while tried few thing and so I lost some time on tasks related to deployment.

 The application uses basic authentication and it doesn't use https but only http - obviously in the production we would use https and I would have invested more effort into implementing proper security.
 I have ran out of time to add Cucumber Component BDT tests and unit test coverage can be extended.